Leadership and Parenting… what’s the connection?

 “There is only fear, at the bottom of every reaction.
 Even under arrogance.
 Even under hubris.
 Even under pride…Fear of not being liked, fear of not being accepted, fear of not fitting in, fear of losing control.” - Dr. Shefali Tsabary

-I invite you to notice (ideally write down) for yourself:
+I invite you to write down for yourself:

-• Whenever you think an ego mask has come into play.
+• Whenever you think your ego has come into play

 The beauty of tying leadership to parenthood is that many of us are both, many of the required skills and challenges overlap, and so do many of the tools that you can learn.
 What are some of your most effective rituals?
 Ways of resolving interpersonal issues?
 Tools for feedback conversations?
 Tricks that help you focus?
 (Also check out the workshop “Neuroscience 101”).